PrasadP744/SRE-TASK/README.md

 This project demonstrates a comprehensive infrastructure setup with modern DevOps practices including:
 - Infrastructure as Code (Terraform)
 - Containerized Services (Docker Compose)
-- Single Sign-On (Authelia)
+- Single Sign-On (Authelia) OIDC Integration for maximize security with PKCE S256 encryption//one-factor --this is a simple yet robust SSO auth setup for beginning.
+PKCE is known to prevent authorization infiltration and middle attacks for authentication methods
+- Self-hosted Git repositary (Gitea)
-- Observability Stack (Prometheus, Grafana, Loki)
+- Observability Stack (Prometheus, Grafana, Loki,Promatail)
 - Reverse Proxy (NGINX)
-- Session Management (Redis)
+- Fast Session Management (Redis)

 Feel free to use this as a foundation for your own infrastructure projects!